wavemaker/docs/learn/teams/import-vcs-project.md

 ---
 ---

-Create a WaveMaker project using existing repository URL from VCS (Version Control Systems).
+Create a WaveMaker project using the existing repository URL from VCS (Version Control Systems).
 For this, you will need VCS clone URL to create a project in WaveMaker Studio.

 **Supported VCS providers**: GitHub and GitLab